Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 Non-equilibrium molecular dynamics simulations allow measurement of viscosity coefficients in direct analogy to experimental viscometry.
 For the chiral active dumbbell fluid, $\gamma_1 = \gamma_2 = \lambda_3 = \lambda_5 = \lambda_6 = 0$, resulting in decoupling of the linear and angular momentum balances and leading to modified Navier-Stokes equations

 with bulk viscosity $\lambda_1$, shear viscosity $\lambda_2$, odd viscosity $\lambda_4$, pressure $p$, and body force $g_i$.

-In the periodic Poiseuille simulations, we subject the system to equal and opposite body forces along the $x_2$ direction as shown in Fig.~\ref{fig:pp}.
-In this case, we verify that the density $\rho$ is well-approximated as constant for small shear rates, as described in Appendix I. Therefore, we assume incompressible flow,
+In the periodic Poiseuille simulations, we subject the system to equal and opposite body forces in the $x_1$ direction across a rectangular channel of width $2L$, as depicted in Fig.~\ref{fig:pp}.
+In general, the non-uniform normal stress $\Delta T_{11}(x_2)$, due to the odd viscosity, may cause compression and extension of the fluid such that the steady state density is non-uniform in the $x_2$ direction.
+Accordingly, we ensure that the body force $g_1$ driving the flow is sufficiently small in all simulations so that the density $\rho$ is well-approximated as constant, as described in Appendix I. Therefore, we consider a steady state exhibiting incompressible flow, \emph{i.e.,}

 and obtain the simplified constitutive and Navier-Stokes equations:

 and

 where $\rho_0$ is the uniform reference density.